EricTGoto/Odin_Project/Full Stack Javascript/Intermediate HTML and CSS/form_basics/html_forms.md

 The two states can be targeted using :enabled and :disabled.

 Example use case for disabled inputs: shipping form: address for billing and shipping

+<h2>Form Validation <h2>

+Validations allow constraints on what data users can enter into an input.

+Some examples:
+- required: makes the field required
+- minlength/maxlength: sets a min/max length (character)
+- min/max: sets a integer min/max
+- pattern: sets validation via a regex

+<h3>Client-Side Validaiton</h3>

+Two types:
+- built in form validation using HTML
+- JS validation

+When an element is valid,
+- element matches :valid CSS pseudo-class
+- is form is submitted, browser will submit the form, unless something else is stopping it (e.g. JS)

+When an element is invalid,
+- element matches the :invalid CSS pseudo-class, and sometimes other UI pseudo-classes (e.g. :out-of-range)
+- if form is submitted, browser will block the form and display an error message